 English for Academic Purposes (EAP)

-TCC’s EAP Program provides a strong basis in written and spoken English for international students looking to study in the United States.
-The EAP program offers a wide variety of classes designed not only to improve English language and study skills, but also to prepare students for the U.S. college classroom.
+TCC’s English for Academic Purposes Program prepares international students for success in higher education institutions in the United States.
+The EAP Program offers a wide variety of classes designed not only to improve English language and study skills, but also to prepare students for U.S. college culture.

 Advantages of TCC's EAP Program

 - A program for anyone!
 Five levels of instruction from beginning through advanced.

 - Highly qualified faculty with international experiences and advanced degrees in teaching English language learners.

 - Earn college credit as early as Level 4 with linked courses and general education course options in art, music, and math.

 - Academic skill development including presentation practice, lecture note-taking, source referencing, research methods, and more!